bigdavedev/generic_log/README.md

 generic_log
 ===========

-A generic C++ logs that uses filestreams and policy based design to create a very flexible and generic logging system.
+generic_log is a logging library that makes use of template meta-programming, policy-based design and strategies to create an extremely flexible logging system for us in any C++ systems.
+This library was born out of a need to support logging on a variety of platforms, IDEs and situations(development mode, end user logging, etc.) easily and efficiently.